CORTISONE INJECTION LONDON

 If an injection is given during breastfeeding, small amounts can pass into your breast milk.
 While this is unlikely to be harmful to your baby, you should still consult with a doctor before receiving a steroid injection.
 If in any doubt, do not have a steroid injection.

-Can I have other medications while on steroid injections?
+Can I have other medications while on Cortisone injections?

 Yes.
 However, if you are taking a type of medication call an anticoagulant (a drug that things the blood), you are highly unlikely to be offered a steroid injection.
 This is because of the risk of bleeding into the joint.
 If you are taking an anticoagulant it is important that you inform your doctor before proceeding with a steroid injection.